UPPMAX/R-matlab-julia-HPC/docs/r/rstudio.md

 Then give password and then verification code when prompted.

-2. Find a suitable version of Rstudio with "module spider Rstudio".
+2. Find a suitable version of RStudio with "module spider RStudio".
 The options are currently:

    - RStudio/2023.06.2+561
    - RStudio/2023.09.1+494